kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ```

 And done!
 This should be good data to pass to our API call...
-but we'll need a button for our users to click in order to start the process.
+but we will need a button for our users to click to start the process.

 ### Append a Button in the Kintone App